-Chasen celebrates its 25th Anniversary this year, and on behalf of the Group, I would like to extend my heartfelt gratitude to our customers, business partners and shareholders for their continued support.
-I also want to express my sincere thanks to my fellow board directors, management staff and all employees especially those who had loyally stayed the course with us, for their dedication and efforts, which have established Chasen as a trusted service provider for many companies and industries.
+On behalf of the Group, I would like to thank our customers, business partners and shareholders for their steadfast support.
+I would also like to thank my fellow board directors, management staff and all employees for their efforts in making Chasen the service provider for many companies and industries.